k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_5_Fabric_UseCases.md

 **Use Case 2 - 360 Network Monitoring**

-A global network services provider needed to improve its customer experience by anticipating customer's issues across multiple states.
-The company's systems automatically receive  tickets generated from the alerts raised by the network equipment installed at their customer's premises (such as outage, performance, usage data).
+A global network  internet services provider needed to improve its customer experience and support by anticipating any failure of its equipment across multiple countries.
+The company's monitoring systems already automatically receive tickets generated from alerts raised by the equipment installed at their customer's premises (alerts could be outage, performance issues or usage data).

-Implementing K2View Fabric enabled the company to integrate their customer data with their equipment network topology records into a single platform and create a Network 360 view for millions of customers and thousands of concurrent alarms (100 thousand per day across the park).
+Implementing K2View Fabric enabled the company to integrate their customer data with their equipment network topology records into a single platform thus creating a 360 view of its network for millions of customers' premises sending thousands of concurrent alarms (100 thousand per day across the entire park).

 This resulted in: